 In the early stage, what dentists call gingivitis, you might notice your gums look a little redder than usual.
 Maybe they bleed when you brush or floss.
 You might chalk it up to brushing too hard and move on with your day.

 But here’s what’s really happening.
-Bacteria has started building up along your gumline.
+Bacteria have started building up along your gumline.
 Your body is trying to fight it off, which is why you’re seeing that inflammation.
 At this stage, the damage is completely reversible with the right care.

 If it goes untreated, though, it can progress into something more serious.
 The gums start pulling away from the teeth.
-Bone that holds your teeth in place begins to break down.
+The bone that holds your teeth in place begins to break down.
 And suddenly you’re dealing with loose teeth, persistent bad breath, and the very real risk of losing teeth you’ve had your whole life.

 Why It’s So Easy to Miss